My most common clients are~

 Traumatic Birth

-Mothers who experience a challenging birth may feel deep sadness, a sense of inadequacy, feelings of rage, an extreme sense of helplessness, isolation, fear, and anxiety.
+Parents who experience a challenging birth may feel deep sadness, a sense of inadequacy, feelings of rage, an extreme sense of helplessness, isolation, fear, and anxiety.

 I have expertise and specific training to help you navigate birthing trauma so that you can resolve the pain, anxiety, and emotional challenges that stem from the experience.